 The external components in the architecture provide the major functionality of the platform, which is the data access and metadata management, as needed by clients such as interactive users to automated applications.

-Note how the above referred to services, such as the REST API, Planner, and Catalog services.
+Note how the above referred to services, such as the REST API, Okera Policy Engine, and Metadata services.
 For fail-over purposes and continuous availability of these services, it is common in practice to have each service running multiple times.
 This is explained in greater detail in the High Availability documentation.
 In short, you can use the provided administrative functionality to instruct the platform to add redundant instances of the services (expressed as multiple, stacked boxes in the diagram) so that in case of a node failure the system will continue to operate.

-The Planner service is also responsible for exposing the Catalog services: the Schema Registry and Policy Engine.
-In effect, the clients use the REST API or client libraries as proxies (as shown in the diagram) to these two Catalog services, provided by the Planner instances.
-The clients also communicate with the Planner as part of a query execution (see Communication below).
+The Okera Policy Engine service is also responsible for exposing the Metadata Services: the Schema Registry and Policy Engine.
+In effect, the clients use the REST API or client libraries as proxies (as shown in the diagram) to these two Metadata Services, provided by the Okera Policy Engine instances.
+The clients also communicate with the Okera Policy Engine as part of a query execution (see Communication below).

 Wherever possible, use PyOkera, as it performs markedly better than REST.